free prenuptial agreement template

 Bowen v.
 Bowen, 352 S.C.
 494, 575 S.E.2d 553 (2003)

-South Carolina Supreme Court held that wife owned an undivided one-half interest in four properties that husband had titled jointly with her during the marriage, rejecting husband's argument that the prenuptial agreement eliminated the gift presumption arising from joint titling — establishing that a prenuptial agreement governing premarital property does not automatically reverse the gift presumption when a spouse voluntarily retitles property jointly during the marriage.
+The South Carolina Supreme Court held that wife owned an undivided one-half interest in four properties husband had titled jointly with her during the marriage, rejecting his argument for a resulting trust — holding that the prenuptial agreement's plain language governed the parties' property rights and made the trust-presumption analysis unnecessary.

 Heins v.
 Heins, 344 S.C.
 146, 543 S.E.2d 224 (Ct.
 App.
 2001)